Mtang000/100-Days-of-AI-Engineering./00-README.md

 *Day 11 - Updated the Day 10 code.
 After constantly sitting in the same place for like nearly 3-4 hours the code is updated.
 Now the code asks the user for the image number ( 1 to 9999 ) then prints the image in the terminal with the actual number and then shows the AI's predicted number.
 Weak point : It doesnt have any.
 If the image number is typed by the user incorrectly it will raise a ValueError and asks again.
 To exit you simply type 'quit' in the terminal and the loop breaks.

+( Note : i just remaned all the .py files with the readme and the day9 csv file too because the github was sorting them incorrectly )